luoling8192/console/DEVELOPMENT.md

 make assets
 ```

-This will regenerate all the static assets that will be served by MinIO.
+This will regenerate all the static assets that will be served by FST.

-### 1. Clone the `MinIO` repository
+### 1. Clone the `FST` repository

-In the parent folder of where you cloned this `console` repository, clone the MinIO Repository
+In the parent folder of where you cloned this `console` repository, clone the FST Repository

 ```shell
 git clone https://github.com/minio/minio.git